 09 Jun Scaleless Snakes!

 A snake with no scales!
 Yes, this is not a myth: you do get snakes that have no scales, and we are starting to see more and more of them popping up around the reptile world!
 The general trend with Scaleless snakes is that people either love them or they hate them.
 Even some people that are keen snake keepers or breeders do not like the idea of a scaleless snake, and would rather not have anything to do with them.
 Many people even think that they should not even be kept or bred!
-I must say when I first heard of a scaleless snake I was also a bit sceptical but when I did some further research and spoke to other breeders I found out that this mutation does not effect these snakes in captivity in any negative way and that they can be kept the same way as we keep our other snakes are became interested.
+I must say when I first heard of a scaleless snake I was also a bit sceptical but when I did some further research and spoke to other breeders I found out that this mutation does not effect these snakes in captivity in any negative way and that they can be kept the same way as we keep our other snakes.

 On the other hand, there are many reptile enthusiasts that are drawn to them by how unusual and fascinating this mutation is, I think the more you know about it the more people start understanding that they really just like any other snake mutation.
 I personally feel that apart from having no scales they are just like any other snake and deserve the same respect and appreciation as any ‘normal’ snake.